smrt28/tc-play/README.md

 The secret derivation
 ---------------------

-tc-play uses Yubikey to derive the secret from the nonce within the key file path.
-If you enter the yubikey file name without the nonce part like
+tc-play uses Yubikey for derivating a secret from the nonce defined by the key file path.
+If you enter the Yubikey key file name without the nonce part like
-//yubikey/piv/90, the disk encryption password would be used instead.
+//yubikey/piv/90, the disk encryption password would be used as a nonce.

-PBKF2 with Blake2 hash algorithm and 1000 iterations derives a chunk of 256
+PBKF2 with nonce, Blake2 hash algorithm and 1000 iterations derives a 2048bits
-bytes (2048 bits) from the nonce.

-The very first bit of the chunk is masked out to ensure that the number it represents, is lower then RSA2048 modulus.
+(256 bytes) number.
+The very first bit if the number is masked out to ensure that the number is lower then RSA2048 modulus.

-The chunk is passed to the given Yubico slot decipher function which returns the result of the RSA formula c^d mod m where d is private hidden on Yubikey.
-PBKF2 with 10 iterations derives the final secret.
+The chunk is passed to the given Yubico slot decipher function which returns the result of the obvious RSA formula (c^d mod m) and PBKF2 with 10 iterations derives the final secret.
 The final 512bit secret will be used as the key file content.

 yubico-keyfile
 --------------